Whakatāne: Marine

 Coastal trading, including scows and steamships – notably the Northern Steamship Company service, which ran until 1959, used Whakatāne as a port of call.
 Today it primarily services charter vessels, commercial & recreational fishing vessels.
 The depth of water over the Whakatāne River entrance has been a limiting factor to the development of better port facilities, but it is generally held that a training wall along the western edge of the entrance would allow greater depths and safer crossings.

 Rail

 A passenger train called the Taneatua Express ran on the East Coast Main Trunk Railway (ECMT) as far as Taneatua until 1959.
-The Taneatua Branch line was formerly part of the ECMT and connected with the current ECMT at Hawkens Junction.
+The Tāneatua Branch line was formerly part of the ECMT and connected with the current ECMT at Hawkens Junction.

-A private railway line operated by Whakatane Board Mills (now Carter Holt Harvey Whakatāne) formerly connected the company's mill on the western side of the river to the Taneatua Branch line at Awakeri.
+A private railway line operated by Whakatane Board Mills (now Carter Holt Harvey Whakatāne) formerly connected the company's mill on the western side of the river to the Tāneatua Branch line at Awakeri.
 The Whakatane Board Mills Line was freight only, with no passenger service.
 In 1999 operation of the Whakatane Board Mills line was taken over by Tranz Rail (now KiwiRail) and the line was renamed the Whakatane Industrial line.
-The line has since been closed and lifted, and the Taneatua Branch line is used for tourist excursions.
+The line has since been closed and lifted, and the Tāneatua Branch line is used for tourist excursions.